 The Council houses its permanent collection of artworks at the Butts County Administration Building for the enjoyment of all citizens and visitors.
 This year, the latest addition to the collection is the beautiful painting “Millennium” by R. Scott Coleman, shown below.
 The painting shows what downtown Jackson looked like at the turn of the 21st century, from the artist’s view of downtown on December 31, 1999.

-Be sure to stop by and view the unique and interesting works of art that the art festival helps to bring to the community each year.
-Admission is free and food items will be sold on the premises.
+If you didn’t get to stop by and view the unique and interesting works of art that the art festival helps to bring to the community each year, don’t worry because they will be back in 2019.